 The Case for Escape

 The current Escape started gaining praise from the moment it debuted for the 2013 model year.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
 The Escape is the one of the few compact crossovers to offer an automated parking system and a hands-free power tailgate.

 Fuel economy is quite good with any of the three available four-cylinder engines.
 The top choice, a 240-horsepower

 2-liter turbo, eliminates the need for a thirstier V6.

 Luxury or Sport?

 If we had to pick just one thing to like about each of these crossovers, we'd point to the Terrain's passenger-pleasing comfort and the Escape's energetic performance.
 Buyers should sample both virtues before deciding which is more important to them.

 Our Verdict: Ford Escape

-Refined and athletic, the Escape has advanced to the head of its class.
+Refined and athletic, the Escape sits at the top of this class.